business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

 The mundane and the predictable becomes the norm.

-This is why small businesses need to shift away from outdated models of rationality.
+This is why small businesses need to shift away from outdated models of rationality with their marketing.
 Instead, they should look to embrace the complex, often irrational realities of human behavior.
-The ability to craft compelling narratives, reframe problems, and engage buyers on an emotional level will become essential.
+The ability to craft compelling narratives, reframe problems, and engage buyers on an emotional level will become essential if we have any chance of being noticed.

 Creativity, informed by behavioral science, will be an increasingly vital skill for marketers in a world dominated by cheap, AI-generated, mediocre content.